 What if my child doesn’t score well on the evaluation?

-Can Florida homeschoolers participate in public school activities?
+Can homeschoolers join public school activities?

-Start Your Florida Homeschool
+Start Your Florida Homeschool Journey Today

 Your action plan: